ansible-collections/ibm_zos_core/docs/source/community_guides_docs/better_arg_parser.rst

 Custom Functions
 ================

-In situations where complex operations need to be performed, defining a custom function is recommended.
+In situations where complex operations have to be performed, defining a custom function is recommended.
 Custom functions can be used in place of other options when defining an argument.

-Custom functions need to meet different requirements depending on their usage.
+Custom functions must meet different requirements depending on their usage.

 **Requirements for All Custom Functions**